 Here is an idea to save a bit of money: Upgrade to GOLD then purchase the DVD

 Full Box Set.
 You will save $5.00 over the cost of buying the box set only.
 You

-NOTE: We are putting the final touches on series2014 version DVD's they should start shipping late this month..
-If you order the DVD's this month we will give you a choice between the series2013 and series2014 versions.
+NOTE: We are putting the final touches on series2014 Current Attractions and Family version DVD's they should start shipping late this month..
+Full version is available NOW!!.

 Spotlight on DLDHistory.com is a column that will